SVB global payments + FX: how do we enable international wires and pay vendors in EUR/GBP?

 What You Need:

-How should we think strategically about global payments + FX with SVB as we expand to Europe and the UK?
+How should we think strategically about FX and global payments as we scale?

 Expanded Explanation: